Actor Gene Wilder, star of Mel Brooks movies, dies at 83

 Wilder started his acting career on the stage, but millions knew him from his work in the movies, especially his collaborations with Mel Brooks on "The Producers," "Blazing Saddles" and "Young Frankenstein."
 The last film — with Wilder playing a California-born descendant of the mad scientist, insisting that his name is pronounced "Frahn-ken-SHTEEN" — was co-written by Brooks and Wilder.

-"One of the truly great talents of our time," Mel Brooks tweeted.
-"He blessed every film we did with his magic & he blessed me with his friendship."
+"Gene Wilder, one of the truly great talents of our time, is gone," Brooks wrote in a statement Monday.
+"He blessed every film we did together with his special magic and he blessed my life with his friendship.
+He will be so missed."

 With his unkempt hair and big, buggy eyes, Wilder was a master at playing panicked characters caught up in schemes that only a madman such as Brooks could devise, whether reviving a monster in "Young Frankenstein" or bilking Broadway in "The Producers."
 Brooks would call him "God's perfect prey, the victim in all of us."

-Note: This story has been corrected to show that Gene Wilder was born in 1933, not 1935.
-Also Gilda Radner and Wilder co-starred in "The Woman in Red," not "The Lady in Red."